An Optimization Routine for the Number of Paths

 NumPathsOptimization

-The class iterates over a range of path numbers, creating and
+The class iterates over a range of k values, creating and

-solving a model for each path number until one of the stopping conditions is met.
+solving a model for each path/walk count until one of the stopping conditions is met.

 Parameters